-You will be an Accredited Appraiser (AACI), Chartered Surveyor (F/MRICS) or Chartered Professional Accountant (CPA) with several years’ experience under your belt currently living in, or interested in moving to, Halifax, Nova Scotia.
+You will require the AACI accreditation from the Appraisal Institute of Canada, or an equivalent accreditation with eligibility for the AACI accreditation, or be a Chartered Surveyor (F/MRICS) or Chartered Professional Accountant (CPA) with several years’ experience under your belt currently living in, or interested in moving to, Halifax, Nova Scotia.
 75% of your work will be valuation, the remainder counselling and property tax.
 This isn’t a typical appraisal or property tax position grinding out cookie cutter assignments.
 We need somebody with vision who can see the forest, not just the trees.
 A professional focused on assisting clients meet their strategic goals, not just their immediate needs.

 Fluency in French as well as English is an advantage but not essential.
 You will have a strong desire to work in a professional environment with colleagues of like mind and will enjoy the responsibility and challenges that flow from it.
 You will value the security of a salary but will gain satisfaction from seeing the results of your efforts reflected in bonuses.
 Our success is built on a long-term relationship with clients rather than a transactional approach so you must have a genuine interest in people, be a good listener and communicator, an excellent networker, and be comfortable conversing with your peers and those senior or junior in age to yourself.
 You will be a strong negotiator, preferably with a university level course in the subject.
 You will be at ease conversing with CEO's, mechanics, construction workers, budding entrepreneurs… or the guy that cleans our offices (he does a great job by the way, a real professional).
 You will enjoy building relationships through problem solving.
 You will be interested in a career rather than just a job, something that will get you up on the morning with a spring in your step.
 You will prefer to work in a team environment, with colleagues who share your enthusiasm.
 You will have a keen interest in the welfare of colleagues who report to you and will take “ownership” of their training and career advancement.
 You will enjoy variety and merit the respect of your peers and those colleagues who report to you.
 You will have an eye for detail, be thorough, trustworthy, energetic, reliable and will benefit from the opinions of your colleagues.
 You will have an enquiring and open mind coupled with a sense of humour.
 You have big boots to fill.